maciejg-git/litewind-alpine-documentation/documentation/introduction.md

 With Tailwind set up add the following to the main CSS file.

-- import CSS files for parts of the framework that cannot be styled in the template.
+- styles for parts of the framework that cannot be styled in the template.
 These include, for example, tooltips, animations for the spinner etc
 - extend colors definition.
 Litewind uses these colors to mantain consistent look of the components.
 - add the style for the `x-cloak` directive of Alpine.
 Check details for the `x-cloak` in the documentation.
-- optionally enable manual switching for a dark mode
+- add variant for dark mode (optional)

 ### How to use